celo-org/celo-proposals/CIPs/cip-communit-rewards-reserve.md

 ## Specification

-During the distribution of epoch rewards it will not be checked if the stable coin reserve is undercollaterized.
-Instead, funds designated for the community fund will always be send there.
+During the distribution of epoch rewards, it will not be checked if the stable coin reserve is undercollateralized.
+Instead, funds designated for the community fund will always be sent there.

 ## Rationale